saucelabs/sauce-docs/docs/mobile-apps/automated-testing.md

 ### 1. Link to your Sauce Labs account.

-No matter which tool you are using to write and run your automation test scripts, you will need to provide your Sauce Labs credentials in order to access the devices on which you plan to test, and to view your test results and insights in the Sauce Labs application.
+No matter which tool you are using to write and run your automation test scripts, you will need to provide your Sauce Labs credentials in order to access the devices on which you plan to test, and to view your test results and insights in the Sauce Labs app.
 The best and most secure way to provide your credentials is to [set your `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` as environment variables](/basics/environment-variables).

-### 2. Make the iOS and Android application files available to Sauce Labs.
+### 2. Make the iOS and Android app files available to Sauce Labs.

 Sauce Labs supports several ways to do this, so the method that best suits your circumstances may vary depending on:
   * Whether you have the file locally or whether it is available through a remote URL
   * Whether you plan to test on virtual devices (Android Emulator or iOS Simulator) or real devices
-  * Whether you wish to use a graphical interface or a programmatic API request For additional information about choosing your best method, see [Application Storage](/mobile-apps/app-storage).
+  * Whether you wish to use a graphical interface or a programmatic API request For additional information about choosing your best method, see [App Storage](/mobile-apps/app-storage).

 ### 3. Configure your tests for Sauce Labs.